 Immunotherapy, in a simple version, boost the immune system and helps the immune system recognize cancer cells as foreign and increase its responsiveness.
 There are several check-points to decrease autoimmunity and autodestruction of the body’s cells by the immune system.
 Malignant cells co-opt these check-points and create tolerance in the immune system.

 Of these check-points, programmed-death receptor 1 (PD-1) is of particular interest recently.
 PD-1 plays an important role in down-regulating T-cells and promotes self-tolerance.
 However, it also renders the immune system less effective against tumor cells.
 PD-1 interacts with two proteins: PD-L1 and PD-L2.
-This binding results in inactivation of activated T-cells.
+This binding results in the inactivation of activated T-cells.

 At the moment, there are antibodies approved for PD-1 and its ligand, PD-L1 only.
 They inhibit the PD-1 receptor directly or bind to PD-L1 thus preventing it from inactivating the activated T-cell.